Benefits & FAQs

 Goals

 We want to be able to react more quickly to changes and align ourselves even more closely with the needs of our customers.
 We want to create more space for employees who want to advance important topics quickly and make the best possible contribution according to their inclinations and skills.
-Important topics are to be identified more quickly and assigned to those employees who are particularly motivated and suited to them.
+Important topics should be identified more quickly and assigned to those employees who are particularly motivated and suited to them.

 Time budget per initiative:

-1 day per week (8 hours) - in total per initiative, not per participant
+1day per week (8 hours) - in total per initiative, not per participant

 Like a project, an initiative has a limited duration.
 As a rule, the period for an initiative should be around 4 months.
 However, the duration can be extended if necessary.

-Start at Hollenstedt - Presentation of the interim status at the next Hollenstedt - Result at the next but one Hollenstedt
+Start at a Hollenstedt - Presentation of the interim status at the next Hollenstedt - Result at the next but one Hollenstedt

 Number of simultaneous initiatives 2+2=4, up to 2 initiatives from employee proposals, up to 2 initiatives are defined by the management.

-- Our internal learning platform sitegeist Academy
+- our internal video training platform "sitegeist Academy

-- Our intranet sitegeist Insights
+- our intranet "sitegeist Insights "

-- AI & machine learning
+- AI

-- sitegeist goes climate neutral
+- sitegeist becomes climate neutral

 - Diversity at sitegeist